Artist to Artist

 In “Artist to Artist”, YPT invites Indigenous artists to share their work, creative process and inspirations in a special series of short videos.
 At the end of every video, each person asks a question of the artist they know will be following them – creating a unique chain of dialogue!

-This ongoing series kicked off during National Indigenous History Month in 2021, with a video from mural artist Nishina Shapwaykeesic-Loft.
-Next we’ll be hearing from Nimkii Osawamick in August and Santee Smith in September.
+This ongoing series kicked off during National Indigenous History Month in 2021.
+Featured artists include Nishina Shapwaykeesic-Loft, Nimkii Osawamick, Santee Smith and Montana Summers.
 See videos and details below.

 The featured artists, along with Young People’s Theatre,

 wants to acknowledge the ongoing discoveries of residential school

 mass grave sites across Turtle Island – truth that was meant to be

 While we continue to educate young people about Canadian history,

 the legacy of residential schools, and ongoing injustices,